Yellow border denotes current featured 'main', which is who you'll find me on for PvE content and during downtime.

 I am very eager to learn, and will thoroughly research most of the aspects of my character.
 I generally use lore as a framework to inspire and justify my character, and really like stories that take a similar route (I love narrative cohesion, as the next section will attest) I generally consider the wise saying of "Lack of evidence is not evidence of a lack" as my M.O., which effectively means 'as long as it's not stated NOT to be a thing, I'll accept it'.
 If I've missed something really critical, though, please send me new citations!

 My characters are not me.
-Please understand that portrayal of their themes do not necessarily mean I support or agree with them or anything else.
+Please understand that the portrayal of their themes does not necessarily mean I support or agree with them or anything else.
 Likewise, your character is not you and I won't bleed the lines.

-Most of these are relatively new characters.
-My research on the topics they cover, in an attempt to portray them accurately is ongoing and generally will be indefinite.
+Some of these are relatively new characters.
+My research on the topics they cover, in an attempt to portray them accurately, is ongoing and generally will be indefinite.
 They may change or morph if over time.
 If you have a correction or contribution for my citations sheet, please feel free to contact me.
 Please ensure your comment or correction is constructive and check the citations first!

-Please be advised that due to my status as a college student, I may have limited timeframes to write and will not be available all the time.
+Please be advised that due to my status as a college student, I may have limited timeframes (or more accurately, limited motivation) to write and will not be available all the time.
 It's not personal if I'm burned out or uninterested or busy. <3

 Email: [email protected]